meghana-podicheti/Retail-customer-shopping-analysis/README.md

 # Retail Customer Insights & Behavior Analysis

-This project analyzes customer shopping behavior to identify trends, customer segments, and revenue patterns.
+An end-to-end data analytics project that analyzes 3,900+ customer transactions to uncover purchasing patterns, customer segments, and revenue trends.

----
+This project uses Python, MySQL, and Power BI to generate actionable business insights.

+## 📌 Business Problem

+How can a retail company use customer shopping data to improve sales, customer engagement, and overall business performance?

 ## 📊 Dashboard Preview